 Candidates who have passed the final exam of the MBBS degree but have not yet completed their internship are also eligible to apply.

 Prescribed age limits are minimum 21 years and maximum of 30 years as on 1 August of the year of Examination.
 A candidate who turns 21 on 1 August is eligible whereas a candidate who turns 30 is not.
+Find more about contemporary furniture san diego.

 Age relaxation is permissible to candidates as follows: